 The current text does not contain any definitions of profiles and levels.
 Even if we don’t see a need for these in the first version of the standard, they may be needed for some future version that could contain additional coding tools or profile-level combinations with different constraints.
 For example, level constraints could impose limits on the following:

-The maximum value of FrameSeqSamplesPerChannel[ cg ] * NumChannels[ cg ] for each value of cg (proposal 8)
+The maximum value of TotalCgLength for each value of cg (proposal 8)

 The sum of these quantities across all channel groups in the coded waveform sequence (proposal 13).